Upper Midwest buffeted by heavy spring snowstorm

-MINNEAPOLIS (AP) - A storm that's expected to dump 10 inches of snow in central Wisconsin and southern Minnesota is making April feel more like January.
+MINNEAPOLIS (AP) - A storm expected to dump 10 inches of snow Tuesday in central Wisconsin and southern Minnesota was making April feel more like January.

+Unrelenting snowfall was expected all day, making the commute home challenging in Minnesota's Twin Cities and other locations.

-Snow-covered roads slowed Tuesday morning's commute in Minnesota's Twin Cities, where more than 180 plows worked to clear the highways.
+Six to 8 inches of snow was forecast to accumulate in the metro area, where more than 180 plows worked to clear roadways, with 10 to 11 inches possible to the south in Red Wing and St. James, Minnesota.

 The National Weather Service posted a winter storm warning for a large area stretching from southwestern Minnesota east through central Wisconsin and into northeastern Michigan.
 Snow was expected to mix with rain late Tuesday in Chicago.